What Are Synthetic Populations?

 Representative, never-identified Synthetic Populations demonstrate intersectional impacts and protect privacy.
 We focus on positive impacts for people and planet, ensuring no one is left behind.

-Our innovative Synthetic Notation Language and 6D platforms enable us to create entities capable of emergent behaviour.
-These complex outcomes arise from the simulated interaction of the different components that comprise a Synthetic Population.
-We can use Synthetic Populations to visualize, scenario-build, and model all aspects of mobility, social, health, energy use, policy impact, technology adoption rates and more.
+Our innovative Synthetic Notation Language and 6D platform allow us to build entities capable of emergent behaviour through the interaction of synthetic individuals and their environment.
+These outcomes arise from the combination of agent-based modeling, demographic modeling, and predictive population modeling to visualize, scenario-build, and forecast in areas such as mobility, social dynamics, energy use, health systems, policy impact, technology adoption and more.

-Synthetic Populations and their emergent behavior allow an unprecedented ability to visualize, query, and forecast cause and effect.
+Synthetic populations and their emergent behaviours allow an unprecedented ability to visualize, query, and forecast cause and effect.
 Decision-makers around the world utilize RWI’s Synthetic Populations and Synthetic Twin technologies to plan emergency egress routes in the face of natural disasters, forecast the future of household electrification, assist the strategic planning of social infrastructure, and enhance and quantify youth's sense of belonging.